whatisnuclear/website/songs.md

 ---
 layout: default
-title: Nuclear Songs
+title: Nuclear Energy Songs
-description: Our favorite anti-nuclear and pro-nuclear songs.
+description: Our favorite anti-nuclear and pro-nuclear energy songs.
 image: /img/songs.jpg
 ---
 <div class="row">
 <div class="col-md-8" markdown="1">

-Here are some pro- and anti-nuclear power songs.
-There are far more nuclear war songs than nuclear power ones, but we tried to limit these to just the ones about nuclear power.
+Here are some pro- and anti-nuclear energy songs.
+There are far more nuclear war songs than nuclear energy ones, but we tried to limit these to just the ones about nuclear energy.
+Though a few war ones slipped in anyway...

 <hr/>